Learn More and ApplyHealth Sciences (BS)

 3

-Students taking the Public Health Studies - Combined Occupational Therapy (MS) concentration must complete this requirement by taking OT 412 and OT 422.
+Students in the Combined Occupational Therapy (MS) program must complete the Experiential Learning requirement by taking OT 412 and OT 422.
+Students in the Accelerated 3+ Pre-Pharmacy program are not required to take an Experiential Learning course.

 Learning Domains